mavera12/EHR/Dev-Days.md

 ## POST our patient record to a server

+Make sure you adjust the path in the command below to match your path and FHIR file name.

 ```
 curl http://hapi.fhir.org/baseR4 --data-binary "@/Users/Path/synthea/output/fhir/Brigitte394_Jaskolski867_f45fe01f-de94-4587-97f0-4cbd39f775c5.json" -H "Content-Type: application/fhir+json"
 ```

 ## Generate a lot of data

+Choose the State you want.
+Feel free to also specify a city.
+States or cities with spaces in the name need to be quoted.

 ```
 ./run_synthea -p 10000 Washington
 ```